dekoza/mtgpl/GTC.rst

 Merciless Eviction
-    Choose one — Exile all artifacts
+    Choose one — Exile all artifacts;

-     or exile all creatures
+    or exile all creatures;

-     or exile all enchantments
+    or exile all enchantments;
     or exile all planeswalkers.

 Merfolk of the Depths